Configuring your DX Flagpole Antenna System | RF Choke, Remote ATU, Ham Radio Antenna

-Tip: Greyline offers RF Choking as well, from the two versions of the 3500 Watt military grade Maxi Choker, the 500 Watt Mini Chokers popular for both Choking and QRN mitigation, and several DIY Ferrite cores and snap-on cores for your parts needs.
-Free shipping on those prices.
+Tip: Greyline offers various forms of RF Choking on our website, from the two versions of the 3500 Watt military grade Maxi Choker, the 500 Watt Mini Chokers popular for both Choking and QRN mitigation, and several Ferrite cores and snap-on cores for your DIY RF Choke needs.

 Any true commercial or home-brew current balun of sufficient power-handling capacity is acceptable.
 Make sure, though, that it is a current balun; many are not marked.

 Lastly, it is essential to mount the tuner with the balun on an insulated surface or pole nearby.
 Do not lay them directly on the ground or connect them to the ground.

 Many of our customers find success 6 inches or more above ground mounting on a wooden stake or PVC pipe next to the antenna.